kaykay-dv/pocketsearch/docs/persistent_databases.md

 The connection will be closed implicitly after the context manager has been left and any changes committed to the database.
 If an exception occurrs, any changes will be rolled backed.

-Be aware that PocketWriters acquire a mutual exclusive connection to the database, thus PocketWriters are considered thread-safe.
+Be aware that PocketWriters acquire an exclusive connection to the database, thus PocketWriters are considered thread-safe.
-This means, if writes are in progress, other threads have to wait until the writes are finished.
-If a time out (the default is 5 seconds) is reached before an connection can be acquired, an exception is raised.
+This means, a PocketWriter instance holds a lock on the database and other PocketWriter instances have to wait until the connection has been closed.
+Note that PocketWriter instances may run in a time-out when waiting more than 5 seconds for a connection.
+In that case an exception is raised.

 ### Reading from an index